ITU-BDSA2024-GROUP15/Chirp/docs/report.md

-  participant ChirpService as Chirp:ChirpService participant cheepRepo as Chirp:CheepRepository participant followRepo as Chirp:FollowRepository participant db as :MySQL Database
+  participant ChirpService as Chirp:ChirpService participant cheepRepo as Chirp:CheepRepository participant followRepo as Chirp:FollowRepository participant db as :Sqlite Database